 Ann is focused on resilience, and she enjoys working with all age groups.
 She takes an integrated holistic approach which strives to guide individuals towards compassionate emotional well-being and improved life-style behavioral patterns.
 She is committed to a collaborative process of working with clients to discover new ways of thinking and experiencing life’s challenges.
 She believes that support, connection, and collaboration are the essential components of improving one’s quality of life and achieving mutual established goals.

-Dr. Leroy Hall is a clinical neuropsychologist and a licensed clinical psychologist in the State of Illinois.
-He received his doctorate degree from Regent University and completed his predoctoral internship at Eastern Virginia Medical School, Norfolk, Virginia in Geriatrics, Neuropsychology, and Physical Medicine and Rehabilitation.
-Dr. Hall has additional training in Neuropsychology with Scott Sautter, PhD, ABPN, Hampton Roads Neuropsychology, Virginia Beach, Virginia.
+Dr. Leroy Hall is a clinical neuropsychologist and a licensed Clinical Psychologist in the State of Illinois.
+He received his doctorate degree from Regent University and completed his predoctoral internship at Eastern Virginia Medical School in Norfolk, Virginia in Geriatrics, Neuropsychology, and Physical Medicine and Rehabilitation.
+He also has a Master’s degree in Developmental/General Psychology from Central Michigan University.
+Dr. Hall has additional training in Neuropsychology with Scott Sautter, PhD, ABPN, Hampton Roads Neuropsychology, Virginia Beach, Virginia as well as with Jennifer Imig, Ph.D., Neuropsychologist.
+He also has training in severe and persistent mental illnesses with Elizabeth Huddleston, Psy.D.

 Specializing in psychological, neuropsychological, and geriatric assessments, Dr. Hall primarily conducts assessments for individuals with neurological, cardiac, and sleep concerns.
 Evaluations utilize best practice methods, and the resulting comprehensive report he provides to his patients and their physicians is an integral element of his assessment process.
 Working in conjunction with the Decatur Child and Family Wellness Institute (CFWI) therapists, he also offers psychological and neuropsychological assessments for children.

 Dr. Hall is particularly interested in assessment and treatment for individuals who have suffered from stroke or traumatic brain injury and in health psychology for chronic pain concerns.
-Other treatment interests for Dr. Hall include therapy for adolescents and families.
-He also has training and experience with the severely and persistently mentally ill population.
+Other treatment interests for him include therapy for adolescents and families as well as the severely and persistently mentally ill population.

 Amy Mueller is a Licensed Clinical Professional Counselor with over 20 years of clinical experience.
 She specializes in working with individuals of all ages, couples, and families.
 Amy received her Masters of Arts Degree in Clinical Psychology from Bradley University.